woohoolabs/phoenix/README.md

 ## Introduction

 Woohoo Labs.
-Phoenix helps you setting up and installing your development environment whatever platform you use.
+Phoenix helps you set up and installing your development environment whatever platform you use.

 ## Install